armandvanhelsync/very-simple-contact-form/readme.txt

 4) Messages are send using the wp-mail function, maybe your hostingprovider disabled the php mail function.
 Ask them to enable it.

 = Can I use multiple forms on the same website? =
 Yes and no. Don't use multiple forms on the same website.
 This may cause a conflict.
-But from version 2.6 you can use the shortcode on your contactpage and the widget on the same website.
+But you can use the shortcode on your contactpage and the widget on the same website.

 = Is my language supported too? =
 All UTF-8 characters are allowed, so many languages are supported.
 But the plugin itself is only translated in several languages.